MAz-Codes/sao-silence-remover/README.md

-# sao-silence-remover
+# Audio Fragment Silence Remover

 This Python script cleans generated audio files by trimming silence and applying fade-ins/outs, designed for live improvisation workflows.
 I made this script for the paper "Live Improvisation with Fine-Tuned Generative AI" in proceedings of NIME2025.

-For more please go to: www.misaghazimi.com/research/sao_improv
+For more please go to: www.misaghazimi.com/research/sao-improv

 ## Features